MuneebaNasir/Functionnectome/README.md

-#  Finding impact of White Matter Connectivity on Brain Functions and Structure in Visual Processing.
+#  Network Analysis and the Emergent Properties of Human Visual Circuit

 ## Overview